deic-dk/files_sharding/README.md

 2) Create a (path-sharded) folder under /Data and buy space for this.
 Propfind'ing this folder will return a remote URL pointing to a folder-slave-node.
+   The head node runs a service, getFolderNodes() accepting a folder path as input and returning a list of folder-slave-node like {slave1, slave2, slave3, ...}.
+Another service, getCurrentFolderNode(), accepting a folder path as input, returns the name of the last folder-slave-node.
+It is updated via another service, setCurrentFolderNode(), which is called by a folder-slave-node when running out of space and redirecting.

-   A map of the form folder->{slave1, slave2, slave3, ...}, will be kept in a MySQL table on the head-node.
+   Physically, the above services will be keep their state in MySQL tables on the
+   head-node:

+   files_sharding_folders: `item` (int), `node` (int), `current` (int)
+   files_sharding_nodes: `node_number`, `node_name`

+   Note that item maps to a unique path and vice versa (via).

-   When slave1 runs out of space, put, copy, move and mkcol trigger creation of a file or folder inside a '.sharder' subfolder and a redirect to slave2 (a header 'location: https://slave2/...').
+   When slave1 runs out of space, put, copy, move and mkcol trigger creation of a file or folder in the system folder 'files_sharding' folder (on the same level as 'files_versions' etc.) and a redirect to slave2 (a header 'location: https://slave2/...').
    Future propfinds on the file or folder on slave1 will receive a URI pointing to slave2.
    Future put, get etc. on the file or folder on slave1 will simply receive a redirect to slave2.

    When slave2 runs out of space, the same happens, now with redirects to slave3.
-For subsequent requests to the created file/folder, slave1, which has no clue what has happened with this file/folder, when it doesn't find the file/folder and also not a '.sharder'-match, redirects directly to slave3.
+For subsequent requests to the created file/folder, slave1, which has no clue what has happened with this file/folder, when it doesn't find the file/folder and also not a 'files_sharding'-match, redirects directly to slave3.

    When slave3 runs out of space, the same happens, now with redirects to slave4. slave1 redirects subsequent requests to slave3, which redirects to slave4.